halcy/AnilistSync/README.md

 ## Requirements
 - <a href="https://github.com/jellyfin/jellyfin-plugin-anilist">Anilist Plugin</a>: This plugin relies entirely on the Anilist plugin obtaining the correct ID!
 If its wrong or not present, scrobbling with fail

+## Install
+### Repository
+1. Add the repository URL to Jellyfin: `https://raw.githubusercontent.com/ARufenach/jellyfin-plugin-anilist-sync/master/manifest.json`
+2. Install AnilistSync from the plugin catalog
+### Github Release
+1. Download the `.zip` release from [here](https://github.com/ARufenach/jellyfin-plugin-anilist-sync/releases/latest)
+2. Extract the contents into a folder in the `plugins` folder of your Jellyfin install directory